One Day in San Jose, Costa Rica: Complete Itinerary for 2025

 Visit the Jade Museum or the National Museum

 Allow at least an hour for the five thematic levels.
 Not in the mood for jade?
-Head to the National Museum of Costa Rica instead.
+Head to the National Museum of Costa Rica instead, a great attraction.
 Housed in a former military barracks, it’s known for its iconic yellow walls and peaceful butterfly garden at the entrance.

 Inside, you’ll walk through Costa Rica’s history, from pre-Columbian artifacts to colonial times and modern-day exhibits.